Are you interested in becoming a governor?

 - Strategic vision, good and independent judgment and ability to think creatively

 - A willingness to express personal views in an open and constructive way.

-Parents and staff will be informed if there is a vacancy on the governing body, a time frame in which nominations can be submitted and to where they should be directed (usually the academy office).
+Parents will be informed if there is a vacancy on the governing body, a time frame in which nominations can be submitted and to where they should be directed (usually the academy office).

 Whilst vacancies will generally be announced via our social media accounts and websites, head teachers will also notify parents of any vacancies at their respective schools.

 Additional information about the parent or co-opted governor roles, including nomination forms, can be found in the ‘related forms and documents’ section below.